Suns vs. Clippers: Betting Trends, Record ATS, Home/Road Splits

 Additional Suns Insights & Trends

-- The Suns are 6-4 against the spread and 7-3 overall over their last 10 games.
+- The Suns are 5-5 against the spread and 7-3 overall over their last 10 contests.

-- Five of Suns' past 10 games have gone over the total.
+- The Suns have gone over the total in six of their last 10 contests.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.